REALERvolker1/fedora-guide/README.md

 # WARNING: Illegal in certain European countries.
 Only available if you have the tainted repositories enabled
 sudo dnf install libdvdcss

+# VA-API (Hardware-accelerated media playback) for intel GPUs and laptops (so you can watch youtube videos without draining your battery with your dedicated GPU or CPU encoding)
+sudo dnf install intel-media-driver

+# Nvidia NVENC VA-API driver for Nvidia Desktops
+sudo dnf install nvidia-vaapi-driver
 ```

 ## Nvidia/Hardware support